AusClimateService/npcp/reports/phase1/phase1_report.md

 dynamically downscaled ACCESS-ESM5-1 or EC-Earth3 data (e.g. Figure 11e),
 but was associated with very large biases for CESM2 (e.g. Figure 12e).
-In contrast to the bias correction methods, the QDC method was associated with consistently lower biases on cross validation (Figure 2c; e.g. Figure 11g and 12g).
+In contrast to the bias correction methods, the QDC method was associated with consistently lower biases on cross-validation (Figure 2c; e.g. Figure 11g and 12g).
-This is likely due to the fact that a simple replication of the training data clearly outperformed all methods on cross validation (e.g. Figure 11h and 12h), and the QDC method effectively just applies a small perturbation to the training data.
+This is likely due to the fact that a simple replication of the training data clearly outperformed all methods on cross-validation (e.g. Figure 11h and 12h), and the QDC method effectively just applies a small perturbation to the training data.

 <p align="center">